 Consider creating a new user as the reporter of the incident ticket.
 This will be the “caller” field on the ServiceNow form.

 Communication between the Indeni server and the ServiceNow instance uses HTTPS port 443.

 ServiceNow Incident Management is a cloud-based solution.
 You may be accessing the ServiceNow instance through an HTTP proxy.
 Similarly, the Indeni server may be situated behind a HTTP proxy.

-STEP 1: Enter the ServiceNow Instance ID, Username, Password and Portal URL.
+STEP 1: Enter the ServiceNow Instance name and Portal URL.